deralation/deralation.github.io/cv/index.md

 - Version control system knowledge Git.
 - Working with Amazon AWS Instances.
 Our Database store in AWS RDS.
 We use Amazon SNS Pub/Sub for mobile notifications service for coordinating the delivery of messages to subscribing endpoints and clients.
 We use Amazon Simple Email Service (Amazon SES) as a mailing to members.
 - Amazon sqs, EventBridge, Lambda.
-- Api integrations with third parties.
+- API integrations with third parties.
 - (PHP 7.3, NGINX , MYSQL, Docker, AWS, JavaScript, jQuery, Docker-compose, React, Postman)

 `2016(April) - 2020(March)`